Find out more about the results of the 2023 Local Elections for Leighton-Linslade.

 Guaranteed Grants

 Guaranteed Grants for amounts over £500 per year are available for a four-year period.
-Twelve local organisations received this funding for the four year period 2016-2020, enabling the continued provision of events and services in and around the town.
+Fifteen local organisations received this funding for the four year period 2020-2024, enabling the continued provision of events and services in and around the town.

 The Council is also proud to have in place long-term funding agreements with Citizens Advice Leighton-Linslade and the Leighton Buzzard Music Centre.